LifeReady, McDonogh’s Academic Strategic Plan, guides how we teach and what we teach— inside and outside the classroom.

 No matter what our students pursue in life, they will be armed with deep foundational knowledge.
 Even more importantly, they will possess the ability to overcome complex, difficult challenges with clarity and integrity.
 This is what sets the LifeReady graduate apart.

 Teaching students how to think—not what to think—is the best protector of justice in a healthy democracy.
 At its core, LifeReady empowers students to be self-reliant, critical thinkers who can form, test, and revise their ideas—for themselves, and in the service of others.

 When the kids are engaged and get their hands dirty, they relate to that experience and learn so much better.
 The kids are collaborating, being creative, and they have ownership.
 This is LifeReady.

 —Gregg Kleiman, Middle School Faculty

 McDonogh School promises to maintain the very best of what has made us so successful for nearly 150 years: powerful relationships, expert teachers, and appropriate resources.
-But McDonogh also promises to continue to develop—now and long into the future—new modes of research-based learning that respond to current and future imperatives.
+But McDonogh also promises to continue to develop—now and long into the future—new modes of learning that respond to current and evolving imperatives.

 These imperatives demand students who think deeply and well, leverage the richness of working in diverse communities, keep the greater good primary in their thoughts and actions, and understand that to serve is at the heart of one’s purpose in life.